kartik-venugopal/kartik-venugopal/README.md

 - Ruby on Rails
 - React / Node.js, and other JavaScript-related technologies.

-### Learning ###

-Though I am already familiar with Spring, I have not used Spring Boot so I am currently learning about it by developing a Java web app that implements a microservices architecture using the following technology stack:

-- JDK 17
-- Spring Boot 2.6.x
-- PostgreSQL 14.x
-- Hibernate (ORM) + Spring Data for data access
-- Spring Web for ReSTful APIs
-- React.js / Thymeleaf (front end)

 ### Aural Player ###

 My main project on GitHub is [Aural Player](https://github.com/kartik-venugopal/aural-player).
 It has come a long way since its inception in 2016 and is reportedly liked and enjoyed by many :) I will aim to keep making this awesome app more awesome over time.